 The departmental honors track provides access to small challenging courses and in-depth research experience, culminating in a year-long honors thesis project.
 Honors students may also take other classes offered through the Honors College and are eligible for Honors College scholarships and other events.
 We also offer special Honors advising through the PAC Office and a dedicated faculty honors advisor (currently Dr. Jeanine Stefanucci) who can help you find research opportunities and a faculty advisor.

 The psychology honors thesis provides our students with the following opportunities:

 - Opportunity to investigate a topic of interest and importance in depth

 - Opportunity to work closely with a faculty member

 - Opportunity to show potential employers and admissions committees that you have a sustained commitment to a line of inquiry and a finished product to present

-- Opportunity to earn formal departmental honors in psychology on your transcript
+- Opportunity to earn formal departmental honors in psychology on your transcript (such as URSD)

 - Opportunities to present your work at university conferences and beyond